aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 df.show()
 ```

-6. We can now save this dataframe in different format.
+6. We can now save this dataframe in different formats.

 First, save it in JSON format, using this command (`TODO A.6`):